knowit/snappysense/UX.md

 time.)
 You will see a form with configuration options.
 Change what you want to change, then press the SUBMIT button to store the options on SnappySense.

-After configuration, press the RESET button on the back of SnappySense to restart it with the new settings.
+After configuration, either press the RESET button on the back of SnappySense or long-press the WAKE/BTN1 button to restart the device with the new settings.

 The configuration values are in two groups: the names and passwords for any networks it can connect to for uploading data (up to three networks), and the name of the location the device is in.
 The